jboss-mobile/unified-push-helloworld/cordova/README.md

 ```

-You can also copy/paste these settings from your UnifiedPUsh console
+You can also copy/paste these settings from your UnifiedPush console

 Install platforms
 ```